 A robotic garage system allows for door-to-door and bumper-to-bumper parking, thus saving a huge amount of space.
 In fact, robotic garages take 30-50% less land to build than a conventional garage, accommodating twice the number of vehicles in the same space.
 For developers, land acquisition costs decrease significantly.
 The additional land could be used to develop trading, workplace, and residential units i.e. more profitable projects.

-Robotic parking garages are also much better for the environment.
+Robotic parking system is also much better for the environment.
 They promote fewer car emissions and reduced fuel consumption since cars are turned off as soon as they enter the parking lot.
 In robotic parking garages, fuel savings average 83% while toxic substances in the airdrop to 68%, making them much more environmentally friendly.